foxbunny/quickiter/docs/iter.md

 Every `Iter` object is both an iterable and an iterator.

+The descriptions of the methods on the `Iter` object are usually a bit sparse.
+This is because these methods work mostly the same way as the [functions](./functions.md) in this package with the first iterable argument being an `Iter` object.
+Please refer to the function documentation for more information.

 ## Creating an instance

 An `Iter` instance is created from an iterable.
 This can be either one of the